Richard Nagle: Biography

 James's Irish Army forces were routed by William's at the Battle of the Boyne, in 1690; King James retreated to Dublin.
 It was here he convened a council that advised him to flee to France.
 Nagle was one of its members.
 They reasoned that if he did not leave "he would run a great risk of being taken by the enemy".
 James followed their advice.
 Nagle, accompanied by Tyrconnell, visited him at his court-in-exile, Saint Germain, at the end of 1690.
-In Nagle's absence, his duties as Secretary of State were executed by the Baron Nugent of Riverston.
+In Nagle's absence, his duties as Secretary of State were executed by Thomas Nugent, 1st Baron Nugent of Riverston.

-Upon the death of Tyrconnell, the Lord Lieutenant of Ireland, Nagle became one of the Lords Justice of Ireland.
+Upon the death of Tyrconnell, the Lord Lieutenant of Ireland, Nagle became one of the Lord Justices of Ireland.
 The others were Francis Plowden and Baron Fitton of Gawsworth.
 They administered what remained of Jacobite Ireland in the place of the Lord Lieutenant, though they did not assume command of the armed forces.

 Sir Richard Nagle married Jane (Joan) O'Kearney on 19 September 1669 at Clonbrogan, Ireland.
 Jane's sister, Mary O'Kearney, married Sir Richard's brother, Pierce Nagle of Annakissy, the high sheriff of County Cork in 1689.